mikoweb/symfony-inference-system/README.md

     npm install
     npm run start

-The backend is available at:
+The frontend is available at:

     http://localhost:4200